paepke/emencia-django-newsletter/README.rst

 Work in progress
 ----------------
   * Combined the verification process into the basic subscription form.
-Still needs the normal subscribe form modifying and the urls unmangling.
+    * Still needs the normal subscribe form modifying and the urls unmangling.
+    * Also needs to be able to sign up for specific mailing lists (public and private?)